gremau/EarthSciNotebook/niwot_girdling/niwot_data_qc.md

 (diffusional wierdness and IRMS issues) data.

 {{ :niwot\_girdling:nwt\_forestd13co2.png?180|Niwot aboveground forest
-air d13C vs CO2 concentration}} There are also deep (&gt;10cm depth) measurements that have near-atmospheric δ13C values (&gt; -12permil).
+air d13C vs CO2 concentration}} There are also deep (>10cm depth) measurements that have near-atmospheric δ13C values (> -12permil).
 This is most likely a mistake because any atmospheric air (-8 to -12permil - see fig at right) that is advected into the soil mixes with much more depleted CO~2~.
-These values are also removed (value &gt; -12 permil AND measurement deeper than OA horizon).
+These values are also removed (value > -12 permil AND measurement deeper than OA horizon).
 This was formerly done using depth/concentration thresholds in the soilCO2\_tdist.m file.